-When we detect spam, malware, illegal content, and other forms of abuse on our systems in violation of our policies, we may disable your account or take other appropriate action.
-In certain circumstances, we may also report the violation to appropriate authorities.
+When we detect spam, malware, illegal content (including child sexual abuse and exploitation material) and other forms of abuse on our systems in violation of our policies, we may disable your account or take other appropriate action.
+In certain circumstances, we may also report the violation to the appropriate authorities.